Hugocrc/Hugocrc/README.md

 # Hi!
 My name is Hugo 😉

+I am a recent graduate in Computer Science.
 <!--
 **Hugocrc/Hugocrc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.